 scroll to bottom for full list of events

 or check our facebook event page for updates

-This summer I will be letterpress printing and distributing 5,000 postcards as part of the Keep Writing Project.
+This summer I have letterpress printed and distributing 5,000 postcards as part of the Keep Writing Project.

 What is the Keep Writing project, you ask?
 A monthly postcard subscription that includes a question for you to answer.
 You can read more about it here .